 What we don’t: Not super weather-resistant.

-U.K.-based Rab is no stranger to variable alpine conditions, and their Cirrus Flex 2.0 is a great companion for serious mountain-goers.
-This mid-range jacket combines thick PrimaLoft Silver Luxe fill (90g) with a durable 20-denier Pertex Quantum shell, resulting in the look of a down puffy with all of the performance characteristics of synthetic.
+U.K.-based Rab is no stranger to variable alpine conditions, and their Cirrus Flex is a great companion for serious mountain-goers.
+This mid-range jacket combines thick PrimaLoft Silver Rise fill (new for this season) with a durable 20-denier Pertex Quantum shell, resulting in the look of a down puffy with all of the performance characteristics of synthetic.
 The down-like insulation and 100%-nylon shell don’t add up to great breathability, but Rab tacked on stretchy underarm panels that are effective at dumping heat.
 The feature set also includes internal stash pockets and a packable design, both of which we love for activities like climbing and skiing.
+A final bonus: The latest model has a very sleek look with larger baffles than the prior version, which also translates to fewer seams.

-At $185, you’d be hard-pressed to find a better value than the Rab Cirrus Flex 2.0, and the non-hooded version is even more affordable at $165.
-Weather resistance isn’t quite on par with that of Patagonia's Das Light Hoody (which is currently limited on stock pending an update this fall)—the standard Pertex Quantum shell isn’t as impermeable to water as the Das' Quantum Pro, and the baffled design means more gusts will penetrate the jacket.
+At $185, you’d be hard-pressed to find a better value than the Rab Cirrus Flex, and the non-hooded version is even more affordable at $165.
+Weather resistance isn’t quite on par with that of Patagonia's DAS Light Hoody (which is currently limited on stock)—the standard Pertex Quantum shell isn’t as impermeable to water as the DAS' Quantum Pro, and the baffled design means more gusts will penetrate the jacket.
 But as a midlayer for activities like resort skiing and winter hiking, the Rab offers a lot of warmth for the weight, and we’re big fans of the stretchy side panels for active use.
 Keep in mind that the Cirrus Flex runs fairly small—we recommend trying it on before buying, as you’ll likely want to size up.
 For a step up in warmth, Rab’s Cirrus Alpine features a thicker shell fabric (30D) and more insulation but lacks the Flex’s stretchy side panels, weighs more at 1 pound, and costs an additional $30.

 8. The North Face Summit Series Casaval Hybrid ($260)